The Bankrate promise

 The bottom line

 Because cars should take up less than 25 percent of your overall budget, it’s crucial to keep your monthly payment low.
-If you took out a loan at a high interest rate, refinancing or renegotiating are two of the best solutions.
+Refinancing or renegotiating are two of the best solutions if you took out a loan at a high interest rate.
 But switching to a more modest vehicle is also a solid option that can put more money in your pocket each month.